5 Pontoon Anchor Winches That Make Anchoring a Cinch

 The main reason to have an anchor winch on your pontoon is convenience.

-They’re great for those of us who have back injuries or knee injuries—or who don’t want to sustain one by yanking an anchor around—and who can’t lift heavy pontoon boat anchors manually.
+Anchor winches are great for those of us who have back injuries or knee injuries, as well as those who don't want to sustain one by yanking an anchor line around and those who can't lift heavy pontoon boat anchors manually.